‘No takers for your malware’: Indian envoy tears into Pakistan for 'peddling falsehood' on India

 India's ambassador and permanent representative to the United Nations, Syed Akbaruddin made the comments at the UN Security Council, (UNSC) after Pakistan's Munir Akram spoke about Jammu and Kashmir.

 "It is increasingly acknowledged that the Council faces crises of identity and legitimacy, as well as relevance and performance.
-The globalisation of terror networks, the weaponisation of new technologies, the inability to counter those resorting to subversive statecraft are showing up the shortcomings of the Council," Akbaruddin was quoted as saying by ANI.
+The globalisation of terror networks, the weaponisation of new technologies, the inability to counter those resorting to subversive statecraft are showing up the shortcomings of the Council," ANI quoted Akbaruddin as saying.

 "One delegation that epitomises the dark arts has, yet again, displayed its wares by peddling falsehoods earlier today.
 These we dismiss with disdain," he added.